MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.22.0 =
 31.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.
 Add caption and thumbnails for Videos in fslightbox.
+04.08.2023: BugFixes in parseGPX.php.
+Change gpxparser to Class.
+Added the combination of all included routes and tracks.
+Updated PHP library
+            phpGPX to version 1.3.0 from 07 / 2023.

 = 0.21.0 =
 23.07.2023: New Release after testing.
 Bugfixes for MiniMasonry, LeafletMapClass.js, readImageFolder.php and CSS for Swiper Special Thumbbar.